sajaghoula/CardioSee/README.md

 - Place the downloaded JSON file in your project directory and rename it to firebase-auth.json.
 - Navigate to "Buid" > "Authentication" section > click "Sign-in Method" and enable sign-in for Email/Password and Google options.
 - Inside the "Autentication" section > click "Settings" > "Authorized Domains" and add your website domain to allow it to use the Google sign pop up in (localhost is authorized by default).

-#### Environment Variables
-Create a .env file in the root directory of the project and add the following environment variables:

-SECRET_KEY=add_your_secret_key_here

-### 4. Run the application

-python app.py

-This will start the Flask application on http://localhost:5000 by default.

-### 5. Customize the template to build your own app.

-To add private pages (requiring authentication to view) add the @auth_required decorator to the route.

-Example:

-@app.route('/dashboard')
-@auth_required
-def dashboard():
-    return "This is a private page that requires authentication to view"

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request

-## License
-Distributed under the MIT License.

 ## Acknowledgements